Library Board & Policy

 - No posting notices, distributing circulars or petitions, soliciting or engaging in any commercial activity on the premises without prior approval of the CEO or designate.

-- Bringing animals into the library is not allowed, except those in authorized programs or those needed to assist someone with a disability.
+- Bringing animals into the Library is prohibited, except for those in authorized programs or designated as service animals.

 Public Internet Access Policy

 Before using the Internet Computers, users are required to carefully read and agree to the New Tecumseth Public Library’s Internet Access Policy.

 Patrons must have a valid Library card and login at the Computers using the PC Reservation system.
 Computer use time can be reserved up to seven (7) days in advance.
 Please make these arrangements with Library Staff at the Desk.
 When all terminals are in use you can reserve a next-available computer by speaking to Staff at the Desk.
 The Library offers a non-reservable ‘Express Station’ 15 minutes use only for patrons who are in a hurry.
 Guest Passes are available for out-of-town users on a one-day use basis.

 Inappropriate use of computers, including accessing pornography on the Web, engaging in cyber-bullying, attempting to use a computer by trying to circumvent the PC Reservation system, etc. can result in the temporary or permanent cancellation of computer privileges.